jyoung90ie/home-automation-at-home/README.md

 Each app within the platform has a `tests/` folder which contains relevant testings for that specific app.
 For **coverage report** of overall testing, click the `CodeCov badge` at the top of the readme.

-To run testing locally, use the following command:
+To run testing locally, use the command below.
+It spins up a Docker container with preconfigured settings to run the test suite.
-  `docker-compose run --rm web python -m pytest .`
+  `docker-compose -f docker-compose.ci.yml run --rm pytest`

 ### Manual